Every agency wants that perfect client. The one that knows what they want, takes advice, and always brings work your way.

 You already know that you need to report to clients during the campaign.
 But the frequency and quality of reporting can make a huge difference.

-Clear reporting not only shows that you value the client, it also lets you prove how significant your progress has been.
+Clear reporting not only shows that you value the client, but it also lets you prove how significant your progress has been.
 That in turn lets the client relax and trust in your services.

 And trust is what we’re trying to encourage.